Ikuyadeu/GitPitchTest/PITCHME.md

 ---

-### RQ1: Does CHANGEADVISOR identify cohesive user feedback clusters representing related change requests?
+RQ1: Does CHANGEADVISOR identify cohesive user feedback clusters representing related change requests?

-They asked the experts to rate the cohesiveness of clusters using a Likert scale(five-level) 5+ years experience()
+They asked the experts to rate<!-- ５年以上 --> the cohesiveness of clusters using a Likert scale(five-level)

 * Median = 4(Agree)
 * Max = 5(Strongly agree)